Big-Life-Lab/PHES-ODM-sharing/docs/tech-spec.md

 In this first version, we'll only accept [sqlalchemy database urls](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls).
 In future versions we may want to provide a more abstract and user friendly way.

+Users will need to install the python package for their database, in addition to installing this library.
+There may be multiple options for each vendor/dialect.
+Please see the [list of SQLAlchemy dialects](https://docs.sqlalchemy.org/en/20/dialects/index.html#dialects) for more information.